elpres — electronic presentations

 This approach requires that you keep the presentation file together with the multimedia files in the same folder, also at the time of the presentation.
 On an unknown computer system (where you have to show your presentation) you should test this aspect of your presentation.
 Sometimes a call to an external program might be blocked due security reasons in Acrobat Reader.

-This \auvimm{}-command should be considered experimental.
-Its behavior depends on the pdf-viewer and the configuration of the OS.
+The \auvimm-command in the current version of elpres should be considered experimental.
+Its behavior largely depends on the pdf-viewer and the software used for playing audio/video files.

-On Linux systems, the pdfpc pdf-viewer11 allows presentation of a video embedded into a "poster area"12 on a slide without starting the external viewer in a separate window.
-This is supported with the \pdfpcmovie{}{}-command from the pdfpc-movie-package and with \auvimm{}{} using the "run:./video-file" launch-command.
+On Linux systems, the pdfpc pdf-viewer14 allows presentation of a video embedded into a “poster area”15 on a slide without starting the external viewer in a separate window.
+This is supported with the \pdfpcmovie{}{}-command from the pdfpc-movie-package and with \auvimm{}{} using the “run:./video-file” launch-command.
 An example with \auvimm{}{}:

 \auvimm{\includegraphics[width=0.4\textwidth]{poster.png}}{run:./video.mp4}